-Problem: Human-intensive imaging systems require highly trained and alert observers who are tasked with locating small objects in vast landscapes.
-This manual method of airborne searching can be inefficient, labor-intensive, costly and time consuming.
+Problem: Human-intensive imaging systems require highly trained and alert observers who are tasked with locating small objects of interest in vast and challenging environments.
+This manual method of airborne searching can be inefficient, ineffective, labor-intensive, and time consuming.

 A selection of mission-specific, multi-camera, multispectral payloads designed for automated operation by edge computers rather than human sensor operators.

 PT SERIES payloads are outward facing EO/IR systems.

 TK SERIES payloads are NADIR oriented multi-spectral systems.

 Real-Time Data Delivered When You Need it Most

 Mapping cameras with onboard storage but no real-time operating environment force users to wait until after flights have concluded to work with the data.

 Overwatch Imaging systems analyze full-resolution imagery in real-time, which enables immediate checks of coverage and quality while the aircraft is still in the area of interest and data delivery during flights, or much faster afterwards.